FantasyNitroGEN/visallo/web/war/src/main/webapp/README.md

   - Prefer including only one React component per file.

-### `React.createClass` vs stateless function
+### `createReactClass` vs stateless function

-  - If the component maintains internal state, create the React class using `React.createClass`.
+  - If the component maintains internal state, create the React class using `create-react-class` module that provides `createReactClass`.
 Avoid `class extends React.Component`. eslint: [`react/prefer-es6-class#never-mode`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/prefer-es6-class.md#never-mode)
-  - If the component does not maintain state, prefer an arrow function assigned to a variable over using `React.createClass`.
+  - If the component does not maintain state, prefer an arrow function assigned to a variable over using `createReactClass`.

     ```javascript
     // bad (the transpiled function won't receive a name and the component will show up in dev tools as <StatelessComponent>)